newlandsvalley/elm-abc-parser/README.md

     abc
      |> parse

-Additional facilities exist in the [Music](https://github.com/newlandsvalley/elm-abc-parser/tree/master/src/Music) modules to manipulate the [parse tree](https://github.com/newlandsvalley/elm-abc-parser/blob/master/src/Abc/ParseTree.elm) in order (for example) to transpose a tune.
+Additional facilities exist in the [Music](https://github.com/newlandsvalley/elm-abc-parser/tree/master/src/Music) modules to manipulate the [parse tree](https://github.com/newlandsvalley/elm-abc-parser/blob/master/src/Abc/ParseTree.elm) in order (for example) to transpose a tune or change its octave.

 Dependencies
 ------------